e2b-dev/e2b-cookbook/examples/anthropic-claude-code-in-sandbox-python/README.md

 sbx = Sandbox(
     "anthropic-claude-code",
+    # You can get your API key from Anthropic Console.
     envs={
         'ANTHROPIC_API_KEY': '<your api key>',
     },
+    # Timeout set to 5 minutes, you can customize it as needed.
     timeout=60 * 5,
-) # Timeout set to 5 minutes, you can customize it as needed.
+)

+# Print help for Claude Code
+# result = sbx.commands.run('claude --help')
+# print(result.stdout)

 # Run a prompt with Claude Code
 result = sbx.commands.run(
-    "echo 'Create a hello world index.html' | claude -p --dangerously-skip-permissions", timeout=0, # Claude Code can run for a long time, so we need to set the timeout to 0.
+    "echo 'Create a hello world index.html' | claude -p --dangerously-skip-permissions",
+    # Claude Code can run for a long time, so we need to set the timeout to 0.
+    timeout=0,
 )
 print(result.stdout)